brucedkyle/architectures/docs/sustainableenterprise/sustainableenterprise.md

 In the end, your organization can demonstrate its commitments to sustainability, while improving the bottom line.

-A  global IBM Institute for Business Value (IBV) study, [The ESG ultimatum: Profit or perish](https://ibm.co/esg-ultimatum), of executives and consumers reveals that while an increased focus on environmental sustainability remains a top priority for consumers and business executives, inadequate data is a key challenge for both groups when it comes to achieving personal and corporate Environmental, Social and Governance (ESG) goals.

-According to the study, companies are investing in ESG and see it as good for business
+A global IBM Institute for Business Value (IBV) study, [The ESG ultimatum: Profit or perish](https://ibm.co/esg-ultimatum), of executives and consumers reveals that while an increased focus on environmental sustainability remains a top priority for consumers and business executives, inadequate data is a key challenge for both groups when it comes to achieving personal and corporate ESG goals.
+According to the study, companies are investing in ESG and see it as good for business:

 - 76% of surveyed executives say ESG is central to their business strategy.
 - Almost 3 in 4 surveyed executives (72%) view ESG as a revenue enabler rather than cost center, suggesting that contrary to popular opinion, ESG and profitability are not at odds.